After Gastric Bypass Surgery

 Nutrition Education

 Nutrition education is provided by our in house Dietitian before and after surgery.
-Metabolic testing is also available for nutrition evaluation to tailor a diet just for you.
+Metabolic testing is available and will provide individualized information that can be used to develop personalized meal plans.

 Post-Operative Counseling